zzurlo/fieldforge-frontend-client/fieldforge/README.md

-# My React App
+# FieldForge

-This is a React application created using Create React App with TypeScript.
-The project structure is organized into several folders to maintain a clean and modular codebase.
+This is the frontend for FieldForge, a SaaS application for Field services technicians.

 ## Project Structure